Safety Net Grants: FAQs and Funding Considerations

 We anticipate that the Safety Net Grants program will be very competitive with demand far outpacing available resources.
 In addition to the criteria listed below, the Foundation also considers the following: geographic area served, service population, budget size and mission, and alignment with field of interest funding, among other factors.

-• Aligns with Our New Pathway, the strategic vision for The Boston Foundation
+• Aligns with the strategic vision for The Boston Foundation

 • Clear mission and vision that guide the organization;